 Special Notice Required to Pro Se Litigants.

-In addition to serving a pro se litigant with a motion for summary judgment, the movant must also simultaneously serve the pro se litigant with a special notice designed to inform that litigant of the potential consequences of not responding to the movant’s motion.
-A copy of Federal Rule of Civil Procedure 56 must be attached to the required special notice.
+If a party names and serves a motion for summary judgment on a pro se litigant, that party must also simultaneously serve the pro se litigant with (1) a special notice designed to inform that litigant of the potential consequences of not responding to the movant’s motion, and (2) a copy of Rule 56 of the Federal Rules of Civil Procedure.
 See Vt.
 LB Form T (Notice to Pro Se Litigant to be Served with Motion for Summary Judgment).

 Vt.
 LBR 7056-2.
 Summary Judgment – Memorandum of Law Requirements.